Photo by Beowulf Sheehan

-From 2011-12 Comitta composed and conducted nine operas with The San Francisco Guerrilla Opera Company, a roving ensemble that gave voice to texts in numerous sites around the Bay Area including the Civic Center BART station and the Berkeley Art Museum.
-In 2012, he staged National Novel Writing Night Month (NaNoWriNiMo), a futurist improvement on the write-a-novel-in-a-month contest in which he wrote, designed and published novels written in a night.
-Comitta has exhibited at LUMA Foundation, Zürich, swissnex, San Francisco, Reed College, Portland, Robert Berman/E6 Gallery, San Francisco and The Kala Art Institute, Berkeley.
-In 2015, The Royal Nonesuch Gallery in Oakland installed Comitta’s solo show First Thought Worst Thought, an interactive archive containing the 40 artist books he composed between 2011 and 2014.
-Gauss PDF published these 40 books as paperbacks and e-books.
-Other recent publications include ◯ (Ugly Ducking Presse) and SENT (Invisible Venue), with two poems in The New Concrete (Hayward Publishing, UK), an anthology surveying the “rise of concrete poetry in the digital age.”
-Comitta has held residencies at the Bemis Center for Contemporary Art, Bay Area Video Coalition, Minnesota Street Project/Little Paper Planes and San Francisco Arts Education Project, where he conducted multimedia writing workshops with San Francisco youth.
-The Walker Art Center and The Southern Theater have commissioned Comitta and the choreographer duo Fire Drill (Emily Gastineau and Billy Mullaney) to stage Bill: The Musikill, a sound poetry opera, at Minneapolis’s Momentum Dance Festival in 2017.
+From 2011-12 Comitta composed and conducted nine operas with SF Guerrilla Opera, a roving ensemble that gave voice to found texts at numerous sites around the Bay Area including the Civic Center BART station and the Berkeley Art Museum.
+In 2012 Comitta staged National Novel Writing Night Month (NaNoWriNiMo), a futurist improvement on the popular write-a-novel-in-a-month contest in which they wrote, designed and published novels written in a night.
+In 2015 The Royal Nonesuch Gallery in Oakland exhibited Comitta’s solo show First Thought Worst Thought, an interactive archive containing the 40 books Comitta composed between 2011 and 2014 as well as accompanying works in video, drawing, digital printing, window decals, and an original computer program.
+In 2017 The Walker Art Center and The Southern Theater commissioned Comitta and the performance duo Fire Drill to stage Bill: The Musikill, an experimental musical, at Minneapolis’s Momentum Dance Festival.

 SF Weekly’s Write Stuff (2012)